General Information

 A: Our goal is to create a diverse, multidisciplinary cohort where everyone can learn and contribute meaningfully.
 Because of this reason we evaluate applications holistically, considering both academic and personal experiences.

 While we do not require prior research experience, we look for evidence of academic curiosity, a commitment to addressing educational equity, and interest in gaining hands-on research experience.
-We do consider any prior coursework in college-level statistics and/or experience with statistical software programs (like Stata or R) to be a plus, so be sure to mention those.
+We do strongly prefer that candidates have completed prior coursework in college-level statistics and/or experience with statistical software programs (like Stata, Python, or R), so be sure to mention those.
 We also encourage you to read through our faculty mentors’ bios and past projects on our website, and to describe how and why any of these projects resonate with you in particular.

 One intended outcome for the fellowship program is to serve as a starting point for undergraduates interested in equity in education and/or in research, so that students can engage in long-term research relationships with faculty at the GSE.
 Therefore, we prioritize rising second and third years for admission to the program over rising seniors.